-Learn who your influencers are before starting a user-generated content campaign.
+Learn who your influencers are before starting a user generated content campaign.
 These are the people most vocal about your brand or the leaders among their social circles.
-If you can find these influencers and inform them of your campaign, they can spread the word for you.
+As soon as you understand why the influencers are important for your marketing, inform them of your campaign so they can spread the word for you.

 8. Give away prizes

 People love prizes, and companies can tap into this by running their user-generated content campaigns in the form of a contest.
 This requires knowing what type of contents your users are interested in, what skills they’re likely to have, etc. Announcing a contest will draw plenty of attention and makes it easy to induce users to create and share content.

 9. Reward your users

 Another way companies can encourage their customers to create and share content is by offering rewards.
 Again, user generated content campaigns are about the company and its customers, so they should be mutually beneficial.